Listeria outbreak linked to cheese sold by Safeway, Whole Foods and other grocery chains

 Listeria infections can cause serious and sometimes fatal illness in young children, frail or elderly people, or others with weakened immune systems, according to the CDC.
 Healthy people may experience symptoms like high fever, severe headache and stomach pain.
 The organism can also cause miscarriages and stillbirths.

-An estimated 1,600 Americans get listeriosis each year, and about 260 die, according to the FDA.
+An estimated 1,600 Americans get listeriosis each year, and about 260 die, according to the CDC.

 for more features.